jmedri/JSM2022_HomeOwnership/README.md

 * DP05: ACS demographic and housing estimates.
 * B98001: Unweighted housing unit sample.

-The data was aggregated at the county level and comes from the American Community Survey (ACS) 5-year estimate tables for the year 2020.
+The data was aggregated at the county level and comes from the American Community Survey (ACS) 5-year estimate tables for the years 2015-2020.

 ## US Census Bureau Cartographic Boundary Files